Football in the United Kingdom: Television

 Sky Sports are the main broadcasters of domestic league games in the United Kingdom with the network regularly showing Premier League, EFL Championship, Scottish Premiership, and FA Women's Super League matches on a weekly basis.
 The network will occasionally broadcast League One and League Two matches as well as selected fixtures from the EFL Cup and EFL Trophy.
-BBC Sport has broadcasting rights over the FA Cup.
+The BBC and ITV hold broadcasting rights for the FA Cup.

 Matches of continental club competitions, the Champions League, Europa League, Europa Conference League, and Women's Champions League are shown on BT Sport.
 The network also airs domestic games from foreign league and regularly shows La Liga, Serie A, Ligue 1, and MLS matches.
 The network use to hold rights to air Bundesliga matches, but these are now shown by Sky Sports.
 Occasional J1 League, K League, and A-League matches are also shown.
 The network also broadcasts the occasional National League match and assists in broadcasting the FA Cup.
 BT Sport also shows the Premier League's early Saturday match.

 FreeSports broadcasts some live matches of several leagues, including La Liga, Ekstraklasa, Chinese Super League, Major League Soccer, Brasileirão and others, free-to-air.

 England national team matches are shown on BBC and ITV Sports with both networks splitting coverage during the FIFA World Cup and UEFA European Championships in addition to covering all other matches of the tournament, whist Channel 4 show all of England's UEFA Nations League and European qualifiers matches.
 Sky Sports, by whom they were previously shown, broadcast Nations League and tournament qualification games for Scotland, Wales, and Northern Ireland in addition to other selected international matches.
 All matches of the Wales national team are also aired in Welsh on the BBC channel S4C.

-The BBC air a weekly preview show Football Focus on BBC One on Saturday lunchtime for all football related topics, and in late afternoon Final Score is shown on the channel which provides a quick round up of all 3pm Saturday games in England's top five, Scotland's top four, and Wales's top divisions of each respective league, games which by law can not be televised in the UK.
-Broadcast during late Saturday and Sunday everning on BBC One, Match of the Day and Match of the Day 2 shows highlights and analysis from Saturday's and Sunday's Premier League matches respectively.
+The BBC air a weekly preview show Football Focus on BBC One on Saturday lunchtime for all football related topics, and in the late afternoon Final Score is shown on the channel which provides a quick round up of all 3 pm Saturday games in England's top five, Scotland's top four, and Wales' top divisions of each respective league, games which by law cannot be televised in the UK.
+Broadcast on Saturday and Sunday nights on BBC One, Match of the Day and Match of the Day 2 shows highlights and analysis from Saturday's and Sunday's Premier League matches respectively.
 The Women's Football Show follows Match of the Day and provides highlights and analysis of the weekend's Women's Super League matches.
-Highlights and analysis from the Football League (EFL) are broadcast on Quest.
+Highlights and analysis from the Football League (EFL) are broadcast on ITV4.